hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To attract the crowd, and catch the passers by;
 >
 > Bel.
-Names sometimes are for reasons kept conceal'd,
+Names sometimes are for reasons kept concealed,
 >
-> And only are from circumstance reveal'd.
+> And only are from circumstance revealed.
 >
-> I've known some persons who remain'd in cog:
+> I've known some persons who remained in cog:
 >
 > For reasons why some donkeys wear a clog:
 >